Chikayo-k/pp1-hotspring-ck/README.md

 **Target Audience**

-People who are visiting Japan or already there to look for a spa or Onsen experience in Japan.
+People who are visiting Japan or are already there to look for a spa or Onsen experience in Japan.

 **User Goals**